 Changes caused by the political transition

-The changes caused by the end of communism had a serious effect on the specificities of employment.
-Several insecurities made the transition from education to the labour market hard.
-Career planning and reaching goals, taking into account the global processes as well, is a very complex task.
+The changes brought about by the end of communism had a serious impact on the specifics of employment.
+Various imponderables complicated the transition from education to the labour market.
+Career planning and achieving goals, also taking into account global processes, is a very complex task.

-Changes in the education system and social and economic changes have significantly modified the conditions of starting an individual life.
-Nonetheless, time spent in the education system has increased, which has led to the inflation of qualifications shifting the differences upwards.
+Changes in the education system and social and economic changes have significantly altered the conditions for starting an individual life.
+Nevertheless, the length of time spent in the education system has increased, leading to an inflation of qualifications that shifts the differences upwards.

-Trends of youth employability and unemployment do not differ significantly from the regional trends: until the crisis in 2008 youth unemployment rate was below the EU average, then it increased slightly until 2012.
-From 2012 onwards 'it improved at a rapid pace, approached the pre-crisis level and in 2014 it fell below the EU average (20.4% compared to the 22.2% of the EU average) dropping to 16.7% in the third quarter of 2015.
-The average proportion of NEET youth below 25 was reduced to 11% in 2016, which, is below the pre-crisis level and the EU average (11.5%).
-The NEET rate was the same (11%) in 2019.
-Data available for 2019 show that the unemployment rate of young people under the age of 25 dropped to about 11.4% (compared to the about 14.4% EU average).
+Trends in youth employment and unemployment are not significantly different from regional trends: until the 2008 crisis, the youth unemployment rate was below the EU average, then it increased slightly until 2012.
+From 2012 onwards it improved at a rapid pace, approaching pre-crisis levels and falling below the EU average in 2014 (20.4% compared to 22.2% for the EU average) reaching 16.7% in the third quarter of 2015.

 The employment rate of young people